Chabo27/ShopSite/README.md

-# Off-Grid & Bushcraft Equipment Shop
+# WildernessHub

-This project is a simple MERN stack web shop.
+WildernessHub is a full MEAN stack web shop for **Off-Grid & Bushcraft Equipment**.

 ## Setup